PaulBreard/PokeApp/README.md

 ## Changelog

+### 5.4.2
+- Added an indicator when adding a Pokémon to favorites from its details view
+- Now showing Pokemon's type instead of its detail link in the favorites list

 ### 5.4.1
 - Fixed wrong Pokémon added to favorites when using the search bar
 - Replaced fav button's text by an icon in Pokémon details view